MedLVR: Latent Visual Reasoning for Reliable Medical Visual Question Answering

 \section{Conclusion}

-We presented \textsc{MedLVR}, a latent visual reasoning framework for medical VQA that explicitly preserves query-relevant visual evidence during decoding.
-By interleaving latent reasoning into autoregressive generation and optimizing it with ROI-supervised fine-tuning and VLPO, \textsc{MedLVR} improves both visual grounding and answer accuracy across multiple medical VQA benchmarks.
-Our results show that latent visual reasoning preserves diagnostically relevant evidence during reasoning, enabling more reliable and clinically relevant evidence-grounded medical question answering.
+We presented \textsc{MedLVR}, a latent visual reasoning framework for medical VQA that introduces additional internal computation before answer generation.
+By combining ROI-supervised latent evidence formation with VLPO, \textsc{MedLVR} improves answer accuracy across multiple medical VQA benchmarks and increases the model's dependence on question-associated visual evidence.
+These results support latent visual reasoning as a complementary pathway for strengthening visual evidence use in medical VQA.